 top of page

-Did you know that experts believe that domestic violence occurs in the LGBT+ community with the same amount of frequency and severity as in the heterosexual community?
-Society’s long history of oppression towards the LGBT+ community may prevent victims of domestic violence from seeking help from the police, or legal and court systems for fear of discrimination or bias, especially in rural communities.
+Did you know that experts believe that domestic violence occurs in the LGBTQIA + community with the same amount of frequency and severity as in the cisgender/heterosexual community?
+Society’s long history of oppression towards the LGBTQIA+ community may prevent victims of domestic violence from seeking help from the police, or legal and court systems for fear of discrimination or bias, especially in rural communities.

 That doesn't mean that you are alone, though.
 HAVEN is proud to offer safe space to anyone in need of our services.